 - Mr. Ron Lowenberg, Manager, Internal Investigations & Review

 - Rev. John Caronan, O.Praem. – Promoter of Justice

 - Very Rev. Angelos Sebastian, Vicar General

-- Very Rev. Daniel Reader, Chancellor and Director of Priests’ Personnel
+- Very Rev. Michael Khong, Chancellor and Director of Priests’ Personnel

 - Marianne Bungcag, Recording Secretary